NNstorm/development_docker/README.md

 Built on `xmindai/cuda-cudnn-opengl`

 * User layer - support for arbitrary user to log in
-* TensorRT development (in labels CUDA10.0 and CUDA10.2)
 * Development layer from folder `general-development`, supporting complete, graphical dev life-cycle in a single container

 ### `xmindai/cuda-python`